 4. Why Review Platforms Increase LLM Mentions

-These are natural fits for comparison prompts like “best tools for X” or “top-rated software for Y.” An AI SEO Agent powered by the AI search visibility platform for agencies can also automate monitoring of these reviews, helping you identify patterns that LLMs are more likely to cite.
+These are natural fits for comparison prompts like “best tools for X” or “top-rated software for Y.” The AI search visibility platform for agencies can also automate monitoring of these reviews, helping you identify patterns that LLMs are more likely to cite.

 - Ask them to explain why they picked you and what problem it solved.